CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-horde-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Horde Groupware Webmail Stack provides a click-through solution to install and configure Horde Groupware Webmail on the Linux platform.
+Through the CenturyLink Blueprint integration, Horde Groupware Webmail provides a click-through solution to install and configure Horde Groupware Webmail on the Linux platform.

 For more information, please visit http://www.horde.org/apps/webmail